Luka-io/RadiaX/README.md

 The Mark 2 mechanical system incorporates:

-* **3-axis kinematic object positioning**
+- **3-axis kinematic object positioning**
-* Motorized rotational and linear positioning
+- Motorized rotational and linear positioning
-* Custom X-ray head and detector mounts
+- Custom X-ray head and detector mounts
-* Modular aluminum extrusion and panel construction
+- Modular aluminum extrusion and panel construction
-* Custom structural components and interfaces
+- Custom structural components and interfaces
+- Direct drivetrain coupling for the rotational system

 Structural design is supported by **component-level, static and dynamic FEA**, including stress, deflection and modal analysis.